vbouchet31/github-dashboard/README.md

   selected user.
 This comment must be added to the PR, not as a code review on a file.

-- hide closed: Show or hide the pull requests which have been closed without being merged.

 # Technical details
 The system uses GraphQL API to gather all the information in a unique POST request.